New pension rules

 Questions and answers

 The pension scheme based on the new law must be arranged by 1 January 2028 at the latest.
-The aim for the participants of Philips Pensioenfonds is that the new pension scheme will apply from mid-2026.
+The aim for the participants of Philips Pensioenfonds is that the new pension scheme will apply from 1 January 2027.
 So it will take quite a while before you notice anything concrete.

 Before Philips Pensioenfonds adopts the future pension plan under the new pension rules, you will receive information explaining what this will mean for you personally.
-However, it will first have to be clear what shape the new pension plan will take.
 The new pension plan should start applying to you by 1 January 2028 at the latest.
 Your information will become more and more personalised as the moment of the switch approaches.
 Until we can tell you how you personally will be affected, however, we will keep you updated about the process and the latest developments regarding the new pension rules.
+In addition, we can inform you in more general terms about what the new scheme is expected to mean for your future pension.
+You can read more about this in the edition of Generations that was published at the end of December 2024.

 It is vital to take as much care as possible with the new pension rules.
 The new rules represent one of the most significant changes to the pension system in recent times, and this is a process that should not be rushed.